osisoft/Edge-Data-Store-Docs/content/troubleshooting/troubleshooting.md

 Edge Data Store includes both local and remote means of diagnosing issues encountered while using or developing against EDS.

 Edge Data Store supports a diagnostics namespace that stores streams containing diagnostic information from Edge Data Store itself.
-Egress this data to either a PI Server or AVEVA Data Hub to monitor the state of a system remotely.
+Egress this data to either a AVEVA Server or AVEVA Data Hub to monitor the state of a system remotely.
 For details about egressing diagnostic data, see [Diagnostics configuration](xref:EdgeDataStoreDiagnostics).

 In addition to diagnostics data, all components in Edge Data Store support OMF health messages.
-Configure health messages to send health data to either PI Server or AVEVA Data Hub endpoints for remote monitoring of devices.
+Configure health messages to send health data to either AVEVA Server or AVEVA Data Hub endpoints for remote monitoring of devices.
 For more information, see [Health endpoints configuration](xref:HealthEndpointsConfiguration).

 ## OMF ingress